 1.3B(2) Describe efforts to coordinate Federal and State funding for centers and IL services, including the amounts, sources and purposes of the funding to be coordinated.

-The Disability Services unit, within the Nevada Aging and Disability Services Division (ADSD) is focused upon meeting the Independent Living needs of people with disabilities. with approximately $1,300,087 in state funding for the SILS program annually.
+The Disability Services unit, within the Nevada Aging and Disability Services Division (ADSD) is focused upon meeting the Independent Living needs of people with disabilities.
+ADSD received $305,350 for Federal Fiscal Year 17, $332,044 for Federal Fiscal Year 18 and $338,717 of Part B funding for Federal Fiscal Year 19&20 along with approximately $1,300,087 in state funding for the SILS program annually.

 1.3B(3) Describe any in-kind resources including plant, equipment or services to be provided in support of the SILC resource plan, IL services, general CIL operations and/or other SPIL objectives.